Hey there Smooth Jazz Lovers!!

 Gittens is an award winning musician, composer and producer.
 Self-taught on trumpet, Larry went on to study at Berklee before landing a gig with Stevie Wonder.
 He appeared on 6 of Wonder’s most successful recordings and most recently has performed with Kool & the Gang.
 In the midst of a heavy schedule of session dates, he also found time to record Dual Identity, his debut effort as a solo artist.
 And a very nice cd it is, one that is an early favourite to make the Café Jazz Best Releases of 2003.
 This one is packed with great melodies and the type of the energy that is often associated only with live performances.
 The track we've selected features Najee on flute and Abe Fogel on drums.

-A Pick-of-the-Week; recommended listening.
+*A Café Jazz pick-of-the-week; recommended listening. *

 Fresh Trax: Part Two